Please direct all FNP related questions to Amy Yun

 In addition, the program has a strong emphasis on meeting the needs of underserved, high-risk, and multi-cultural populations.
 These beliefs drive the FNP program.

-A typical two-year course of study leads to the Master of Science degree and certification eligibility as a Family Nurse Practitioner; a part-time study option is also available.
+A typical two-year course of study leads to the Master of Science degree and certification eligibility as a Family Nurse Practitioner.
 In addition to the core program, students may pursue an emphasis in other areas such as teaching, HIV care, or health policy.

 Our students take courses in: